 How to Analyze Your Games to Improve Your Opening Repertoire

-Analyzing your own games beats theory drills.
-Spend 2–4 hours on your last 200–1000 rated games to rebuild lines that actually score.
-This guide shows how to use PGNs from Lichess or Chess.com, a database app, and a free engine.
+Analyzing your own games can teach you more than generic theory drills.
+Spend 2-4 hours on your last 200-1000 rated games to rebuild lines that actually score for you.
+This guide shows how to use PGNs from Lichess or Chess.com, a study tool, and a free engine.
 You will spot weak variations, compare results to master data, and replace losing branches.
 The result is fewer early mistakes, positions that fit your style, and openings you remember under pressure.
 For the tools that make this possible, see 7 Best Chess Opening Repertoire Tools in 2026, and for the strategic layer beneath game analysis, our pillar on how to build a chess opening repertoire that actually sticks.

 Lichess and Chess.com are the main platforms ChessAtlas imports from - connecting your account takes one click, after which every new game feeds the analysis loop described below automatically.